 - AirPods Pro – The AirPods Pro gets you 4.5 hours of use when active noise cancellation is engaged.
 When active noise cancellation is turned off, you’ll get 5 hours of use.
 The AirPods Pro also comes with a wireless charging case as standard, which gets you over 24 hours of use.

-- Pixel Buds – The Pixel Buds get you 5 hours of use and their case gets you 24 hours in total.
-However, the Pixel Buds will ship with a wired case, but there will be a wireless charging case option.
+- Pixel Buds 2 – The Pixel Buds get you 5 hours of use and their case gets you another 19 hours in total.

 - AirPods Pro – The AirPods Pro supports hands-free “Hey Siri” commands as well as giving you full access to all of Siri’s capabilities.

-- Pixel Buds – The Pixel Buds support hands-free Google Assistant.
+- Pixel Buds 2 – The Pixel Buds support hands-free Google Assistant.
 Right there, they beat the AirPods Pro’s Siri.
-But the Pixel Buds will also offer real-time language translation.
-If it works well, it could be amazing.

 - AirPods Pro – $249.99

-From an audio and design perspective, the winner is clear –the AIrPods Pro.
+From an audio and design perspective, the winner is clear –the AirPods Pro.
 Their active noise cancelation can’t be beaten here.
-They also come with a wireless charging case as standard, which is a great touch.
+It especially can’t be beaten because the Pixel Buds 2 don’t even offer ANC.

 However, if you don’t use your earbuds mainly for music and instead use them for interacting with your phone’s assistant, then the Pixel Buds are a great choice because they support Google Assistant.
-And then there’s also that Google Translate real-time language translation feature built-in.
-If it works well, it could be a game-changer.
-But that’s a big IF.
+Google Assistant blows Siri away any day of the week.

 Apple’s AirPods Pro vs Google’s Pixel Buds: Full Specs